Dodge Omni: Trim

 In contrast to many Chrysler model lines, the Dodge Omni and Plymouth Horizon were largely sold across a single trim level.
-For 1981 and 1982, Chrysler introduced a "Miser" version; this lightly-equipped version was developed to increase fuel economy, including an overdrive manual transmission.
+For 1981 and 1982, Chrysler introduced a "Miser" version; this lightly equipped version was developed to increase fuel economy, including an overdrive manual transmission.

 For 1984, the SE (Sport Edition) option was introduced, which consisted of two-tone exterior paint.
 From 1984 to 1986, the Carroll Shelby Omni GLH, GLH-T, and GLHS (see below) were high-performance turbocharged versions of the Omni hatchback.

-For 1987, the America edition of the Omni was introduced to combat recent low-priced imports such as the Yugo and the Hyundai Excel.
+For 1987, the America edition of the Omni was introduced to compete with recent low-priced imports such as the Yugo and the Hyundai Excel.
 The price was dropped from $6,209 to $5,499, with "$684 of added equipment at no cost" according to Chrysler.
-The break-even point of the Omni America was 170,000 cars To offer the vehicle as the lowest-price American-assembled subcompact, Chrysler reduced the number of options to two (air conditioning and a radio, three options if the California emissions package is included), while cutting the profit margin.
+The break-even point of the Omni America was 170,000 cars.
+To offer the vehicle as the lowest-price American-assembled subcompact, Chrysler reduced the number of options to two (air conditioning and a radio, three options if the California emissions package is included), while cutting the profit margin.
 Suppliers, United Auto Workers, Chrysler dealers, and even the State of Illinois also made concessions to help lower the price of the car.

 Production

-From 1977 to 1990, Chrysler Corporation assembled the Omni and Horizon hatchbacks at Belvidere Assembly Plant (Belvidere, Illinois), which assembled the entire line of L-body vehicles, including the Dodge Omni 024, Plymouth Horizon TC3, Dodge Charger, Plymouth Turismo, Dodge Rampage, and Plymouth Scamp.
-The Omni and Horizon appeared at a critical time for Chrysler, when the company was on the brink of bankruptcy and sought government support to survive.
-However, the L-bodies miscarried at first, since 1978 was a year of strong sales for larger cars and demand for compacts and subcompacts noticeably shrank.
-These initial poor sales of the cars contributed to Chrysler's financial woes at the time, but when the company requested federal assistance, the Omni was an important piece of evidence that they were attempting to compete with imports and build small, fuel-efficient cars and might be worth saving.
-For the three years leading up to the introduction of Chrysler's K-cars, the Omni/Horizon was Chrysler's best selling model line.
+From 1977 to 1987, Chrysler Corporation assembled the Omni and Horizon hatchbacks at its Belvidere Assembly Plant (Belvidere, Illinois); the facility assembled the entire line of L-body vehicles, including the Dodge Omni 024, Plymouth Horizon TC3, Dodge Charger, Plymouth Turismo, Dodge Rampage, and Plymouth Scamp.

 In 1985, Chrysler entered an agreement with American Motors Corporation (AMC) to produce Chrysler M-body vehicles at its Kenosha, Wisconsin facility (supplementing AMC production of Renault-badged vehicles).
-Alongside production of Chrysler's M-body sedans (Dodge Diplomat/Plymouth Gran Fury/Chrysler Fifth Avenue), Chrysler and AMC agreed to add the L-body Omni and Horizon to the contract in 1987.
+In 1987, Chrysler and AMC agreed to add the Omni/Horizon to the contract; for 1988, it had discontinued the L-body Charger/Turismo and Belvidere Assembly was being retooled for the production of the AC-body/AY-body sedans (Dodge Dynasty to the Chrysler Imperial).
 M-body sedans were built at the Kenosha Main plant, while L-bodies were built at Kenosha Lakefront.

+At the end of December 1988, Chrysler ended automobile production in the AMC Kenosha facilities, relocating Omni/Horizon production to its Jefferson Avenue facility.